Companion Reference

 The six skin archetypes

 Most people recognise more than one archetype.
-A primary pattern typically emerges with a secondary influence.
-The framework treats dual patterns as common and expected.
+A primary pattern typically emerges with a secondary influence — the framework treats dual patterns as common and expected.

 Browse all six archetypes →